-LO1 - AC 1., 1.2, 1.3/LO2 - AC 2.1, 2.2/LO3-AC3.1, 3.2: Learners can prepare an article summary review that will help them to write an academic essay later.
+LO1 - AC 1., 1.2, 1.3/LO2 - AC 2.1, 2.2/LO3-AC3.1, 3.2: Learners can prepare an article summary review that will help them to write an academic essay.
 The article should summarise and review a suitable academic text on their chosen research topic (a list of topics will be provided).
 In preparation for their essay, learners write an annotated bibliography to demonstrate the research done to this point.
-The annotated bibliography should summarise and evaluate 3 academic texts - one of which can be an improved version of the first assignment.
+The annotated bibliography should summarise and evaluate three academic texts - one of which can be an improved version of the first assignment.

-LO1 -AC1.1, 1.2, 1.3/LO2 - AC 2.1, 2.2/LO3 - AC3.1, 3.2, 3.3: In preparation for their essay, learners write an essay plan that paraphrases, highlights, and lays out the main sections and points of the research.
+In preparation for their essay, learners write an essay plan that paraphrases, highlights, and lays out the main sections and points of the research.
 The plan should adhere to academic conventions and use appropriate citation styles.

-Learners write an essay on their chosen research topic using a minimum of 3 sources that are appropriately referenced.
+Learners write an essay on their chosen research topic using a minimum of three sources that are appropriately referenced.

-LO4-AC4.1, 4.2: Students do two listening tests based on excerpts from academic talks and take notes.
+LO4-AC4.1, 4.2: Learners take two listening tests based on excerpts from academic talks and take notes.